pharmeasy-logo

 The Triple Marker Test is recommended for pregnant mothers during their 15 weeks and 20 weeks of pregnancy.

-Healthcare professionals recommend this test to prevent any pregnancy complications and ensure the well-being of the mother and baby.
+Healthcare professionals recommend this test to prevent any pregnancy complications and ensure the well-being of mother and baby.

 The Triple Marker Test means the pregnant woman’s body is being checked for the levels of three important hormones.
 These hormones can point out the risk of developing any complications at the time of birth or further in pregnancy.

-Some of the medical situations in which doctors make use of the Triple Marker Test are
+Some of the medical situations in which doctors make use of the Triple Marker Test are:

 • Down Syndrome: Down Syndrome is a manifestation of abnormal chromosomes in the fetus’ body.
 Together, the levels of AFP, Free Beta hCG, and Estriol can help determine the possibility of the fetus having the disorder.